 Current HDFC Bank Share Price

-As of the market close on 30 April 2025, the HDFC Bank Limited share price (HDFCBANK NSE) was trading at Rs 1920.10 on the National Stock Exchange (NSE).
-This reflects a gain of 0.59% compared to the previous closing price of Rs 1908.80.
-The HDFC Bank stock price today showed positive momentum during the trading session.
-The HDFCBANK BSE price also closed higher around Rs 1923.75.
-For the most current, regularly updated HDFC Bank Limited share price, please refer to the live ticker section located above on this page.
+As of the closing on Friday, 16 May 2025, the HDFC Bank Share Price on the NSE (National Stock Exchange) stood at Rs 1,934.70, marking a slight increase of 0.05% compared to its previous close.
+The HDFC Bank stock price during the trading day saw an opening at Rs 1,933.80, reaching a high of Rs 1,943.80 and a low of Rs 1,928.40.
+On the BSE (Bombay Stock Exchange), the HDFC Bank share rate (HDFCBANK / 500180) closed at Rs 1,933.65, a marginal decline of -0.01%.
+For the most current, regularly updated HDFC Bank share price, please refer to the live ticker section located above on this page.
 That section provides a real-time HDFCBANK share price summary, including the day's high/low and the 52-week high/low.

 HDFC Bank Share Returns Performance

-Analysing these HDFC Bank returns reveals strong positive momentum over the last month, three months, and one year, despite a minor dip in the last week.
-The HDFC Bank performance over five years also shows significant appreciation, reinforcing its reputation as a consistent wealth creator.
-HDFCBANK historical returns generally reflect the bank's robust position in the Indian banking sector.
+HDFC Bank Returns have shown a positive trend across short, medium, and long-term horizons.
+The HDFC Bank Performance over the past year has been strong, with a significant gain of over 32%.
+The five-year return further underscores its capability for wealth creation.
+The HDFCBANK historical returns indicate consistent growth, reflecting the bank's robust fundamentals and market position.
 As detailed in the interactive charts and data section above on this webpage, you can explore the share price chart and analyse its returns generated over various specific time frames, such as one week, one month, six months, one year, three years, and five years.

 Latest News Impacting HDFC Bank Share Price

-Several recent developments are noteworthy factors affecting the HDFC Bank Limited share price:
+Several recent developments have had an influence on the HDFC Bank share market rate:

 Conclusion on HDFC Bank Stock Price